inialum/inialum-mail-service/README.md

 ## Deployment

 This service is deployed to [Cloudflare Workers](https://workers.cloudflare.com) using GitHub Actions.
 When a new commit is pushed to `main` branch, the service will be automatically deployed.
+If you want to deploy to the staging environment, push the commit to `staging` branch. (`@inialum/inialum-dev` will handle this)

 ## License